Captured-Heart/Marcel-Flutter-Portfolio/marcel_portfolio.md

 5. Multi-coin feature:

-        - Buy, sell, swap and HODL over 40 coins and tokens on the Kochure app.
+        - Buy, sell, swap, and HODL over 40 coins and tokens on the Kochure app.

 5. Savings:

         - Unlock the power of this feature and watch your savings thrive with up to 12% interest.
-With options to top-up and withdraw at anytime(Flexible)
+With options to top-up and withdraw at any time (Flexible)